Here’s how to flip someone’s biased remark into an endorsement in casual conversation.

 If the networks we build among the people in our fields—whether finance or science—yield different results for men and women, then networking itself is an imperfect solution for getting ahead.
 What’s more, women already excel at it.
 Women have been shown to improve teams’ performance, and research also shows that women tend to be better than men at understanding the subtleties in work relationships.
 Both of those affinities should be great for networking, yet women appear to have the skills for it without the results.

 One approach is for women to address that bias directly while networking.
-Because gender bias is predicated on grouping all women together, women can actually turn that otherwise damaging phenomenon to their favor: When women endorse other women, they’re also more likely to be seen as indirectly endorsing themselves.
+Because gender bias is predicated on grouping all women together, women can actually turn that otherwise damaging phenomenon to their favour: When women endorse other women, they’re also more likely to be seen as indirectly endorsing themselves.

 Women are more likely to be called “bossy,” “emotional,” “bitchy,” and “abrasive” (among other terms) compared to their male counterparts.
 But because many of those negative labels are more socially accepted when applied to women, there’s an opportunity for women to covert them into positives during casual conversation.
 For example: